clumpytuna/Industrial_Programming_2018/task1/README.md

 # Task 1
-Producer sends string to server using RabbitMQ queue.
-And then consumer puts this string and gets to MongoDB.
+Producer sends a  string to server using RabbitMQ queue.
+And then consumer gets this string and puts to MongoDB.